-Every Thursday during term time after school from 3pm to 5pm SHARP we meet in the library.
+Every Tuesday during term time after school from 3pm to 5pm SHARP we meet in the Kiwi rooms (rooms 3-4).
 Your child does not need to attend every session, and we will not follow up on a child who is not present.
 Your child may arrive late and leave early.
 We will make sure children are collected by a caregiver the child recognises and we will make provisions for any child that is not picked up by 5pm.
 You will be liable for any costs incurred but we will try to make sure that doesn't happen.

 If you arrange for your children to walk home after chess club, then you and your children are responsible for them getting home safely.